Case Study / Education / Early Childhood SaaS

 Build with Mantra

-Build SaaS platforms around how the operating model actually works.
+Build SaaS platforms around how the business actually works.

-When roles, permissions, offline work, reporting, and field execution all matter, the platform has to reflect the business architecture.
+When roles, permissions, offline work, reporting, and field execution all matter, the product has to reflect the workflow.